 Texas senior Townley Haas is on a quest to make history this week in Austin by becoming the first man ever to win four NCAA Division I 200 free titles.

 Tennessee’s Joey Reilman took the lead early on and held off the field through the back half as he broke 1:39 for the first time.

-Florida and Texas A&M defended their titles.
+Both the Florida men and the Texas A&M women defended their titles.
 How it happened.
 In detail.
 Lots and lots of detail.

 Tonight sets the stage for the final session of the 2019 SEC Championships in Athens, Georgia, where swimmers will compete in the 1650 free, 200 back, 100 free, 200 breast, and 400 free relay.

 Maxime Rooney both put up the fastest 100 fly time in the country on the third night of the 2019 SEC Swimming & Diving Championships, helping put the Florida men in the lead with two days to go.